Flo3719/JudoVsPolizei/README.md

 # JudoVsPolizei
 A simple 2D Pygame.

-It is programmed by Florian Fahrenholz.
-THe graphics are made by Florian Fahrenholz and Niklas Rosenau.

 To play the game, download the repository and run the JvPMac.py file using Python 3.